michael-s-downs/thethingineed/README.md

         },
         "api-keys": {
             "azure": {
-                "*zone*": "*api-key*",
+                "zone": "*api-key*",
             }
         }
     }
     ```
     The explanation for every field:
     - The **URLs** field has all urls of the available models.
 For LLMApi models the urls must be inside the code in order to replace the "$ZONE", "$MODEL" and "$API" params obtained from "models_config.json" because all the base of the urls from azure is always the same.
-    - The **api-keys** field is to provide the api-keys of the models. in OpenAI the same api_key is shared for all of the models, in azure depends on its region
+    - The **api-keys** field is to provide the API Keys of the models.
+In OpenAI, the same API Key is shared for all of the models, while in azure, it depends on the region.

 ## Advanced Examples

 To run the following examples, change the payload JSON to the ones indicated below and call the system with that JSON.